CDbio (MCD) Hits Self Reported Market Capitalization of $1.00 Billion

-CDbio (MCD) traded up 2.4% against the US dollar during the 24-hour period ending at 23:00 PM ET on April 6th.
-One CDbio token can currently be purchased for $3.92 or 0.00013992 BTC on exchanges.
-During the last week, CDbio has traded 1.5% higher against the US dollar.
-CDbio has a market capitalization of $1.00 billion and $29,351.79 worth of CDbio was traded on exchanges in the last 24 hours.
+CDbio (MCD) traded down 0% against the US dollar during the 24-hour period ending at 8:00 AM ET on April 13th.
+CDbio has a total market cap of $1.00 billion and approximately $19,841.21 worth of CDbio was traded on exchanges in the last 24 hours.
+One CDbio token can currently be purchased for $3.93 or 0.00013011 BTC on exchanges.
+In the last week, CDbio has traded 2.3% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.